 Farmer Pat LOVES taking our guests out on the hayride.
 The hay wagon pulled by the farm’s tractor takes you to the back of the farm.
-Keep your eyes open as you circle around the pasture where you may see cattle, ponies and horses grazing.
+Keep your eyes open as you roll by planted fields of corn, alfalfa, pumpkins & soybeans.
+Can you identify the crops?
 Hang on…it’s a fun ride!

 We have the best Pumpkin Patch in Wisconsin!
 Guests who visit during the fall season are invited to The Pumpkin Patch to pick their own FREE pumpkin!
 Farmer Pat plants a variety of pumpkins so whether you are looking for a big or small pumpkin, you’ll find just the right one.
 With acres of pumpkins to search through, you’ll discover each one looks better than the next.
 Kind of like being lost in a candy store!